mezod/awesome-indie/README.md

 - **[ProductPeople.club](https://productpeople.club/)** [$]

   Exclusive community for indie makers run by [Justin Jackson](https://twitter.com/mijustin).
-Apparently there's a waitlist and I can't figure out how much is it.
+Currently there's a waitlist.
+Cost is $249 for lifetime access.
 I'm not a member so I can't personally endorse it.
 Generally, I'm skeptic on products targetting indie makers but I still found it relevant to add this specific product because of cross references.
 Some people might find it interesting.
 Feel free to reference to reviews!

 - **[FounderCafe](https://www.foundercafe.com/)** [$]